 As soon as social distancing is relaxed, we will reinstate our full year programme of Evening Network Events and Breakfast Meetings in a new safe way which we hope will continue to be hosted in numerous businesses around the town including the Castle.

 There is also a new Chamber Facebook page and a great number of excellent social media platforms with which we continue to connect.
 We have created a new Chamber listing on the relaunched Visit Arundel Website and a discount is being offered to all Chamber members should they wish to have their own listing.
 Due to the crisis, the committee have agreed to extend all membership fees for the rest of the year at the reduced fee of £25.

-During the months to follow, as the phased exit plan continues, we look forward to returning to a greater degree of normality and have to look at catering for all eventualities.
-We are committed to growing the Chambers reputation into one of transparency, diversity and effective communication.
+During the months to follow, as the phased exit plan continues, we look forward to returning to a greater degree of normality.
+We are committed to growing the Chamber's reputation into one of transparency, diversity and effective communication.
 There is an urgency to be proactive and seize the potential opportunity for change and success in the coming months and years, championing our approach together to achieve our goals.

-We welcome new members to the committee and if your business would like to join the Arundel Chamber of Commerce please email Chair firstname.lastname@example.org for a membership form or make contact via our Facebook page (facebook.com/ArundelChamberofCommerce).
+If your business would like to join the Arundel Chamber of Commerce please email our Chair (email@example.com) for a membership form or make contact via our Facebook page (facebook.com/ArundelChamberofCommerce).